“Harry Potter and the Deathly Hallows – Part 2” Blu-Ray + DVD combo pack (Disc 2)

 The Women of Harry Potter: This feature is narrated almost entirely by Potter author J.K.
 Rowling herself, runs twenty minutes (four times the length of all deleted scenes), and offers MANY wonderful insights into the various female characters of the Harry Potter series, both in the books and on film.
 J.K.
 Rowling gets very personal very quickly, stating that she welcomed a baby daughter and lost her mother all while the Potter series was only starting to be written.
 The theme of the mother’s love, therefore, is very prominent, as are the female characters in Potter being able to hold their own.
 As a self-proclaimed feminist, JKR explains that she at times reacted rather defensively to the notion that female characters in literature were simple or non-complex.

-On this feature we also hear from Bonnie Wright, Julie Walters, Emma Watson, Helen McCrory, and Helena Bonham Carter, who all agree that JKR has done tremendous good in creating strong and independent females.
+On this feature, we also hear from Bonnie Wright, Julie Walters, Emma Watson, Helen McCrory, and Helena Bonham Carter, who all agree that JKR has done tremendous good in creating strong and independent females.
 Whether hero or villain, the lady characters of Potter are multi-dimensional, and they grow with age.
 I think that this feature on the bonus disc has the most staying power, and that might be due to the girl power of it all.
 But it’s true.
-Hearing these women talk about their characters, and their own experiences growing up, is refreshingly vibrant.
-They also discuss their comeraderie with fellow actors, as Emma mentions having dinner at Helena’s house and keeping a diary of her favorite advice and receiving a nice letter from Jo during filming of the third movie.
+Hearing these women talk about their characters, and their own experiences growing up is refreshingly vibrant.
+They also discuss their camaraderie with fellow actors, as Emma mentions having dinner at Helena’s house and keeping a diary of her favorite advice, and receiving a nice letter from Jo during the filming of the third movie.